Ranked #1 Children's Hospital by U.S. News & World Report

 "Involved parents are the first line of defense against substance abuse.“ –Sharon Levy, MD, MPH, director of the Adolescent Substance Abuse Program (ASAP) at Boston Children's Hospital

-The Adolescent Substance Abuse Program (ASAP) at Boston Children's Hospital provides national leadership in the identification, diagnosis and treatment of substance use and disorders in children and adolescents.
+The Adolescent Substance Abuse Program (ASAP) at Boston Children’s Hospital provides national leadership in the identification, diagnosis and treatment of substance use problems and disorders in children and adolescents.
 ASAP is part of the Division of Developmental Medicine, and is staffed by developmental-behavioral trained pediatricians, licensed independent social workers and psychiatrists.
-ASAP clinicians are uniquely qualified to evaluate and support adolescents with a full range of substance use problems and disorders – from teens who have just begun using substances to those struggling with addiction.
+ASAP clinicians are uniquely qualified to evaluate and support adolescents with a full range of substance use problems and disorders, from teens who have just begun using substances to those struggling with addiction, and their families.

-To maintain confidentiality and build trust, adolescents and parents are assigned to different clinicians who work together to engage and support the entire family.
+By helping families deal with these psychological issues, the ASAP team helps to prevent young people from returning to substance use down the road.
+To maintain, confidentiality and build trust, adolescents and parents are assigned to different clinicians who work together to engage and support and the entire family.
 Our team-based approach ensures that everyone who takes care of your child and family will understand the specific issues and challenges you face and give consistent advice.
 The multi-disciplinary approach is reflected in the treatment plan, which could include input from experts in pediatrics, child development, education, psychiatry and counseling.

 The future of pediatrics will be forged by thinking differently, breaking paradigms and joining together in a shared vision of tackling the toughest challenges before us.”